-The Central Pennsylvania Animal Alliance is a non-profit 501(c)(3), all-volunteer organization dedicated to creating a no-kill community for companion animals.
-We promote spay/neuter assistance, adoptions, and educating the community on responsible pet ownership.
+The Central Pennsylvania Animal Alliance is a non-profit 501(c)(3) charitable organization dedicated to creating a no-kill community for companion animals.
+We promote spay/neuter assistance, adoptions, fostering, training, and educating the community on responsible pet ownership.

 Your donation today helps us continue the vital work of helping animals in need.
 Every dollar makes a difference.
-You can mail a donation using a check or money order to: CPAA, 180 Walden Way, Mechanicsburg, PA 17050 or make a secure donation on-line using one of the buttons below.
+You may mail a donation by check or money order to: CPAA, 180 Walden Way, Mechanicsburg, PA 17050 or make a secure donation on-line using one of the buttons below.

 The Cari Stailey Memorial Emergency Medical Fund